Ron Carter (basketball)

-Ronald Carter Jr. (born August 31, 1956) is an American former basketball shooting guard.
+Ronald Carter Jr. (born August 31, 1956) is an American former basketball player who played two seasons in the National Basketball Association (NBA).
 He played college basketball for the VMI Keydets.

 Early years

 Carter attended Perry Traditional Academy.
 He accepted a basketball scholarship from the Virginia Military Institute.
 He contributed to the school winning two Southern Conference championships (1975–76 and 1976–77).
 In the NCAA basketball tournament, he led his team to the Elite Eight (1976) and the Sweet 16 (1977).

 As a senior, he set school records with 45 points scored in a single-game (against Long Beach State College), 19 free throws made in a single-game (against Siena College), and an average of 26.3 points per contest during the season.
 He averaged 19.2 points (third in school history), 6.9 rebounds per game and had sixty 20+ scoring games (school record) during his career.

 He was a three-time All-SoCon and All-tournament selection.
 He was a two-time Southern Conference Player of the Year and the SoCon tournament's Most Outstanding Player (1976).
 He finished his college career as the tenth-highest scorer in conference history (2,228 points).

 Carter was the first athlete in school history to have his jersey retired (#13).
 In 1989, he was inducted into the VMI Sports Hall of Fame.
 He was named to the Southern Conference's 75th Anniversary third-team Men's Basketball Team.
 In 2018, he was inducted into the Southern Conference Hall of Fame.